Changissnz/selfinterest/README.md

 the humanities portray things and what really goes on in socio-economic policy, with appearances, talents, and governance.
 Human beings can also be the most helpless, without institutions backing their wars and deceptions.
+Individuals become slaves before knowing it, from the perspective of psychological acknowledgment.
 Ultimately, to become upset over another human being's loss is something else outside of the procedures and status, despite what reason for their loss.
 To adhere to a social system that was designed by human beings, but to somehow have issues with the system at specific points in time?